What is a Data Risk Assessment (DRA)?

 When determining the data that should be classified as sensitive, keep in mind:

 - The types of data used across the organization

 - The overall value of the data to the organization

 - Access authorization rights

 Unfortunately, many organizations rely on manual classification, which can quickly be outdated should classification guidelines change without proper updates to affected information.
-Worse still, as much as 55% of organizational data is dark data, which is data that has either been captured and lies unused or data that companies are unaware they have in their possession.
+Worse still, much of 90% of organizational data is dark data, which is data that has either been captured and lies unused or data that companies are unaware they have in their possession.

 A data risk assessment can shed light on the sensitive information your organization has in its possession.
 Additionally, this increased visibility can provide better insight into potential risks the organization may face, both malicious and accidental.